mochell/mochell_v2/content/authors/admin/_index.md

 ---
 I am a PostDoc at the Institute at Brown for Environment and Society with [Chris Horvat](http://www.chrv.at) and [Baylor Fox-Kemper](http://www.geo.brown.edu/research/Fox-Kemper/).
 I graduated from [Scripps Institution of Oceanography](https://scripps.ucsd.edu).

 I am interested in air-sea exchange and how it links to the large-scale climate variabilty.
-I study how surface waves are generated and how they interact with sea ice.
+I study how surface waves are generated and how they interact with the mixed layer and sea ice.
 I use paradigms from Geophysical Fluid Dynamics and merge them with data to probabilisitc models of proceses at the air-sea interface.

 I have a graphic design and typography background and implement these rules for scientific graphics and visualization in my publications an other visualiations for science journals.